Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Background

 Similarly, a value function of a policy $\pi$ is the cost expectation from state $s_t$.
 It can also be defined as the expectation of the action-value function over all possible actions at the current step:

 The goal of the agent is to select the optimal sequence of actions that minimize the value function, constituting the optimal policy $\pi^*$.
-An important property of MDPs is that there exists at least one deterministic optimal policy that minimizes value $V^\pi(s_t)$ under standard conditions, even though the transitions are stochastic \citep{putterman1994a}.
-For a deterministic optimal policy, with a given model of transitions $p\left( {{s_{t + 1}}|{s_t},{a_t}} \right)$ and the aid of Eq. \eqref{eq:1}, the optimal action-value ${Q^{\pi^*}}\left( {{s_t},{a_t}} \right)$ follows the Bellman equation \cite{bellman1957a}, and can be obtained as:
+For the optimal policy, with a given model of transitions $p\left( {{s_{t + 1}}|{s_t},{a_t}} \right)$ and the aid of Eq. \eqref{eq:1}, the optimal action-value ${Q^{\pi^*}}\left( {{s_t},{a_t}} \right)$ follows the Bellman equation \cite{bellman1957a}, and can be obtained as:

 Similarly, the optimal value function ${V^{\pi^*}}\left( {{s_t}} \right)$ can be estimated as:

 The objective function of MDP can be thus described by Eq. \eqref{eq:3} or \eqref{eq:4}, which can be solved using value iteration, policy iteration, or linear programming formulations, as presented in \cite{papakonstantinou2014a}.